formix/infernal-engine/README.md

 ## Change Notes ##

+### Version 1.1.1 - 2021/01/09 ###

+- Fix an issue when returning a date or an array from a rule.

 ### Version 1.1.0 - 2021/01/09 ###

-- Deprecated *InfernalEngine#defRule* and replaced it by *InfernalEngine#def*
+- Deprecate *InfernalEngine#defRule* and replaced it by *InfernalEngine#def*
-- Deprecated *InfernalEngine#undefRule* and replaced it by *InfernalEngine#undef*
+- Deprecate *InfernalEngine#undefRule* and replaced it by *InfernalEngine#undef*
-- Fixed some documentation sentences
+- Fix some documentation sentences

 ### Version 1.0.1 - 2021/01/04 ###

-- Added the *InfernalEngine#assertAll* method.
+- Add the *InfernalEngine#assertAll* method.
-- Added the *InfernalEngine#fact* static method to create facts to be consumed by *assertAll*.
+- Add the *InfernalEngine#fact* static method to create facts to be consumed by *assertAll*.
-- Improved code documentation.
+- Improve code documentation.

 ### Version 1.0.0 - 2020/12/21 ###

 - Complete rewrite of the engine with ECMAScript 2016.
 - Method names have been changed to align with other inference engines (namely by [CLIPS](http://www.clipsrules.net/))
-- Added the possibility to retract facts and undefine rules with wildcards.
+- Add the possibility to retract facts and undefine rules with wildcards.
-- Improved tracing.
+- Improve tracing.